EricBoittier/docking/README.md

 A place to keep the data of docking calculations...

+Notes:
-3/9/18 - 1GMO.pdb and 2AGH.pdb were excluded due to misformed PDB file.
+3/9/18 - 1GMO.pdb, 1SR5.pdb, 1LXM.pdb, 1QQP.pdb, 4C4N.pdb and 2AGH.pdb were excluded due to misformed PDB file.